-The following table sets forth information with respect to each of our supervisory board members and their respective ages as of the date of this prospectus.
+The following table sets forth information with respect to each of our supervisory board members and their respective ages as of the date of this annual report.
 The terms of office of all our supervisory board members expire according to a rotation schedule drawn up by our supervisory board.
 The business address of our supervisory board members is our registered office address at Darwinweg 24, 2333 CR Leiden, the Netherlands.

-Our supervisory board is currently composed of the following members, all of whom will be independent under applicable NASDAQ standards immediately following the closing of this offering:
+Our supervisory board is currently composed of the following members, all of whom are independent under applicable NASDAQ standards and the DCGC:

-Name Age Position Member Since Term expires Dinko Valerio 58 Member of the Supervisory Board (Chairman) January 1, 2014 Henri Termeer 68 Member of the Supervisory Board January 1, 2014 Antoine Papiernik 48 Member of the Supervisory Board January 1, 2014
+Name Age Position Member Since Term expires Dinko Valerio 58 Member of the Supervisory Board (Chairman) January 1, 2014 2018 Alison Lawton 53 Member of the Supervisory Board September 17, 2014 2016 Antoine Papiernik 48 Member of the Supervisory Board January 1, 2014 2015 Henri Termeer 69 Member of the Supervisory Board January 1, 2014 2017

 The following sets forth biographical information regarding our supervisory board members.
+There are no family relationships among the members of our Supervisory Board and Management Board.

 Dinko Valerio is one of our founders and currently serves as the chairman of our supervisory board.
-Mr. Valerio has served on our board since January 2014.
+Mr. Valerio has served on our supervisory board since January 2014.
 Mr. Valerio is a scientist and an experienced biotech entrepreneur with experience in both public and private companies as CEO and board member.
 Mr. Valerio is founder and former CEO of Crucell N.V., a Dutch biotech company, and founder and general partner of Aescap Venture, a life sciences venture capital firm.
 In 1999, Mr. Valerio was one of the founders of Galapagos Genomics N.V., a spinout from Crucell N.V. which develops novel mode of action medicines.
 Adding to his corporate experience, Mr. Valerio is a professor in the field of gene therapy of the hematopoietic system at the University of Leiden.
 He received his Master of Science degree in Biology from the University of Amsterdam in 1982 and completed his Ph.D. in Molecular Genetics with Honors at the University of Leiden in 1986.
 Mr. Valerio also was a visiting scientific specialist at Genentech Inc., San Francisco in 1985 and a postdoctoral fellow at the Salk Institute, San Diego from 1986 to 1987.
-He is an author on more than 100 articles in peer-reviewed Journals and an inventor on 11 patent-families.
+He is an author on more than 100 articles in peer-reviewed journals and an inventor on 11 patent-families.
 We believe that Mr. Valerio's experience in the venture capital industry, particularly with biopharmaceutical companies, and his experience serving on the boards of directors of a number of biopharmaceutical companies provide him with the qualifications and skills to serve as chairman of our supervisory board.